MicrosoftDocs/Viva/Viva/glint/setup/patient-safety-survey.md

 1. Safety - Stop Doing

 > [!NOTE]
-> The overall patient safety outcome items (i.e., Referral and Habits) are now at the end of the survey; previously they were the first items asked.
+> The overall patient safety outcome items, Referral and Habits, are now at the end of the survey; previously they were the first items asked.

 ## Admins launching the Microsoft Viva Glint Patient Safety Survey

-Access the template from the **Configure** symbol on your Viva Glint admin dashboard.
-Select **+ New Survey** and then select the **Patient Safety Survey** card.
+Access the template from the **Configure symbol** on your Viva Glint admin dashboard.
+Select **+ New Survey** and then the **Patient Safety Survey** card.

 :::image type="content" source="../../media/glint/setup/patient-survey-template.png" alt-text="Screenshot of the Patient Safety survey template, which is predefined but easy to customize." lightbox="../../media/glint/setup/patient-survey-template.png":::